Emily Pidgeon

 Emily Pidgeon born 1 June 1989 in Cheltenham, to parents Stephen and Jessica, is a former UK athlete, specialising in long and middle distance events.

 Junior career

 Considered an athletics prodigy as a junior, she is a former 5000 metres European Junior Champion (2005).
 She was bronze medallist in the 2007 European Junior Championships in Hengelo.
 In December 2006, Pidgeon, the 2005 silver-medalist at the European JuniCross Country Championships, was in the victorious junior female team at the European Cross Country Championships.
 She finished fourth individually behind fellow Briton, Stephanie Twell.
-Pidgeon holds the world record for 5000 meters for 14-year-old girls with a time of 16:24.28.
+Pidgeon held the world record for 5000 meters for 14-year-old girls with a time of 16:24.28.
+It was broken in 2023 by Sophia Rodriguez of the United States of America with a time of 16:22.30.

 Senior career

 At the World Cross Country Championships in Mombasa on 24 March 2007, Pidgeon finished 17th; the second British runner and the second European.

 The Great Britain & NI team finished 5th; the top European team.